Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

 When thinking of a custom design, it is always best to draw out your idea or have some sort of visual reference.
 For me, I want to crochet a wolf costume for my new baby.
 I came across this awesome crochet wolf paw bootie pattern on Etsy which is exactly what I wanted my booties to look like--but sometimes you aren't so lucky, so here are some tips to customize your booties:

-- Try to draw as many views and angles of your design as you can to get a 3-dimensional understanding of what you'd like the finished product to look like.
+- Try to draw as many views and angles of your design as you can to get a three-dimensional understanding of what you'd like the finished product to look like.

 - Next, crochet the foundation of your piece.
 This should be the simplest part.
 If you don't know how to crochet booties, find a simple pattern that would work well with your design.